ros-infrastructure/ros_buildfarm/doc/ongoing_operations.rst

 Perform action on a set of jobs
 -------------------------------

-Sometimes you want to do bulk actions like disable or delete all jobs of a specific distro or architecture.
+Sometimes you want to do bulk actions like disable or delete all jobs of a specific distro or just one target.
 We recommend running a Groovy scripts using the script console.

 The following Groovy script is a good starting point for various actions: